MichaelBalestriere/HouseTracker/README.md

 # Insider Trade Analyzer
-Project Overview
-This project helps retrieve and analyze the top insider trades made on a specific day using data from the Financial Modeling Prep API.
-It identifies significant trades based on transaction size, insider role, and other factors.

-https://site.financialmodelingprep.com/developer/docs/stable#latest-insider-trade
+This project is a simple and modern Python app that allows users to view insider trading data for a specific date using the Financial Modeling Prep API.
+The app uses a graphical interface built with Tkinter, making it easy for users to enter a date, view important insider transactions (purchases and sales), and optionally export the results to a CSV file.
+It provides clear and organized information such as the insider's name, shares transacted, price, total cost, and their relation to the company.
+This project combines API integration, GUI development, and file exporting. https://site.financialmodelingprep.com/developer/docs/stable#latest-insider-trade